mikebarkmin/react-to-everything/README.md

 ```
 [file].tests.js // [file] = file to test
 ```
-For example take a look at src/main.js and src/main.tests.js.
-Of course the test in main.tests.js is kinda stupid, but this should only illustrate where your tests should be located and how they should be named.
+For example take a look at src/App/AppRender.tests.js and src/App/AppRender.js.
+This should illustrate where your tests should be located and how they should be named.

 Because the Base Class as described by [Benoitvallon](https://github.com/benoitvallon/react-native-nw-react-calculator/blob/master/README.md#components) of each Component should contain all of the logic, this file should be tested really well.
 I would recommend to create the test file right when you create the component and write tests for each method in the Base Class as soon as possible.

 ## NPM Scripts

-I have created npm scripts for every task I have encountered, when something is missing let me know. :)
+I have created npm scripts for every task I have encountered, when something is missing let me know. :smile:

 npm run ...
 * **build** - runs webpack to translate es6 code and merge all of your code in a single file